 Your length of stay in hospital will depend upon the type of tests, assessment, chemotherapy preparation and treatment you need.

-If you are a day patient, you are likely to be at the hospital between 4-6 hours, sometimes longer if the treatment is complex, or if you are taking part in a research study.
+If you are a day patient, you are likely to be at the hospital between four and six hours, sometimes longer if the treatment is complex, or if you are taking part in a research study.

 Before you are given your chemotherapy, you will usually have blood tests and see the doctor.
 As you may have to wait while your chemotherapy drugs are being prepared, you may want to bring someone with you, a book to read or something else to occupy you while you wait.

 When you arrive on the day unit or ward, you will: